jrasmusson/ios-professional-course/Password-Reset/6-Lost-Focus-Interactions/README.md

     // Ready Player1 🕹
     // Check for 3 of 4 criteria here...

-    return true
+    return false
 }
 ```

+### Challenge 🕹

+Given the above validation code, think for a minute about how you would:

-How would you check to see if 3 of the 4 criteria have been met.
-It's slightly harder than you think.
-But once you see the solution, it will seem trivial.
+- Check to see if 3 of the 4 criteria have been met.

+Give the some thought.
+Imagine or pseudo code how you would do this in your mind.
+Then come back and I will show you an really elegant nice way without having to write a tonne of code.

 Good luck!